creativescala/krop/docs/src/pages/README.md

 # Krop

-Krop is a Scala 3 full-stack web framework.
-It can be used equally well to build lightning fast APIs and rich user experiences.
-It's designed, above all, to be productive.
-For more, see [our principles](principles.md).
+Krop is a Scala 3 web framework.
+It's can handle any web application, from APIs to rich user experiences, but it excels at projects where productivity and feature richness are a priority.
+For more, see [our principles](overview/principles.md).

 ## Getting Started